Whether you currently invest in real estate or are new to the idea, buying rental property in a college town might have crossed your mind.

 *In some college cities, one-year leases are standard practice, so short term leases aren’t such a problem.

 5. More vacancies during the summer months.
-Vacancies are more common during the summer months when many students don’t attend classes.
+Empty rentals are more common during the summer when many students don’t attend classes.

 Managing Rental Properties in College Cities

-Managing property in a college town isn’t usually as passive as rentals in other areas.
+Managing investment property in a college town isn’t usually as passive as rentals in other areas.

 Hands-on Property Management

-While not all rental properties in college towns will require a hands-on approach, many do.
+While not all rental properties will require a hands-on approach, many do.

 What makes managing a college area rental more time-consuming?